Custom wine tour: The Veneto

 Experience (and taste!) the Austrian-flavored culture of Südtirol / Alto Adige

-Welcome to our Amarone & Alto Adige wine tour!
-Pick-up is at the Trento train station at 10 a.m.
-We immediately head to our first tasting, which spotlights Trento DOC, a sparkling wine that uses the champagne method.
+Discover two stupendous wine zones in one tour: Amarone & Alto Adige.
+After meeting at the Trento train station, we immediately head to our first tasting, which spotlights Trento DOC, a sparkling wine that uses the champagne method.
 Depending on availability, we’ll either visit Ferrari, the largest and most famous producer, whose wines have feted countless movie stars and showered Formula One race-car drivers, or else Maso Martis, a boutique winery that supplies grapes to Ferrari and also sells sparklers under its own label.

 Then we drive up the Adige River valley to scenic Lake Caldaro, our home base for the next few days.
 Lunch at a winery-owned restaurant introduces the regional mix of Italian and Austrian fare, which includes smoked speck, pickles, and caraway flatbread.